 While to some extent, servicing an air conditioner is similar whether the AC belongs to a home or business, there are some key differences for commercial units.
 If you’re looking for a commercial air conditioner service provider, here are three things to look for.

 First of all, the contractor needs to offer a regular maintenance plan for commercial clients.
-That's essential.
-After that, you need to make absolutely sure that the maintenance plan includes an annual cleaning of the system's condenser coil.
+That’s essential.
+After that, you need to make sure that the maintenance plan includes the annual cleaning of the system’s condenser coil.

 We find a lot of issues when we check the coils in commercial units.
 Either the business hasn’t serviced the AC lately, or the last contractor who came by didn’t clean it.